dapr/docs/daprdocs/content/en/developing-applications/integrations/Diagrid/test-containers.md

 ---
 type: docs
-title: "How to: Integrate using Diagrid's Testcontainers Dapr Module"
+title: "How to: Integrate using Testcontainers Dapr Module"
-linkTitle: "Diagrid Testcontainers"
+linkTitle: "Dapr Testcontainers"
 weight: 3000
 description: "Use the Dapr Testcontainer module from your Java application"
 ---

-You can use the Testcontainers Dapr Module provided by Diagrid to set up Dapr locally in your Java applications.
-Simply add the following dependency to your Mave project:
+You can use the Testcontainers Dapr Module provided by Diagrid to set up Dapr locally for your Java applications.
+Simply add the following dependency to your Maven project:

 ```xml
 <dependency>